![]() |

 Lingcod

-Lingcod fishing has been decent around rocky pinnacles near Elrington Island, Johnstone Bays, and Hinchinbrook Entrance.
+Lingcod fishing has been slow.
+Anglers are struggling to find legal-sized lingcod this late into the season.
+Try around rocky pinnacles near Elrington Island, Johnstone Bays, and Hinchinbrook Entrance.
 Try drifting over rocky structure with a white twister tail on a large jig tipped with herring.

 Rockfish

-- Large schools of pelagic rockfish can typically be found near the entrances and the coastal outside waters and fishing can be hot.
-Boats are more consistently finding schools of pelagic rockfish in southwest and eastern Prince William Sound inside waters.
+Large schools of pelagic rockfish can typically be found near the entrances and the coastal outside waters and fishing can be hot.
+Finding schools of pelagic rockfish inside Prince William Sound is beginning to get tough this late into the season.

 Salmon